GOLEM-lab/golem-ontology/README.md

 The detailed description of each module can be read in the [Wiki](https://github.com/GOLEM-lab/golem-ontology/wiki).

-A complete documentation of the classes and properties can be read [here](https://ontology.golemlab.eu/).
+The complete description of classes and properties can be read in the [formal documentation](https://ontology.golemlab.eu/).

 Furthermore, the ontology contributes to comparative studies by providing a structured framework for analyzing narratives across different cultural contexts.
 It enhances our understanding of cumulative cultural evolution in narratives, allowing for a more nuanced exploration of how narratives evolve and grows cumulatively over time ([Pianzola et al., 2020](https://ceur-ws.org/Vol-2723/short8.pdf)).